 How much does it cost?

 Great question!
-There is an entrance fee to help with orientation.
-Since there are significant costs in housing and providing practical needs for the women and their children.
-Our expectation is that family members and churches financially support the home while New Life tends to the needs of the woman and children.
+There is a holding fee to help with orientation that is returned to the program participant after graduation.
+This fee is an investment in the participant’s future.
+The fee might be applied to tuition, practical needs for an apartment, or applied in another personal way to assist the graduate.
+Since there are significant costs in housing and providing practical needs for the women and their children, our expectation is that family members and churches financially support the home while New Life tends to the needs of the woman and children as they are able.
 Your support is what carries the women and their children through their entire stay with us.
+We believe that the residents’ healing is so important that we do not want a lack of finances to sabotage their future goals.

 Does New Life accept state aid?